 Scammers like to demand electronic forms of payment.
 Most common requests are for gift cards, money orders, E-Transfers and cryptocurrency.
 These forms of payment are usually used because they require no in person interaction, are difficult to trace back to the scammer, and can be accessed from around the world.
 These transfer methods make it difficult for police to trace the suspect.

-Since Bitcoin is a relatively new and complex currency, but its popularity is growing, we want to provide a brief explanation about Bitcoin to hopefully help citizens understand why they should be skeptical if someone, especially a government, authority, or financial institution is allegedly asking you to pay them with it.
+Since cryptocurrency is a relatively new and complex asset, but its popularity is growing, we want to provide a brief explanation about its most common form, Bitcoin, to help citizens understand why they should be skeptical if someone, especially someone claiming to be from a government, authority, or financial institution is allegedly asking you to pay them with it.

 What is Bitcoin?

 Bitcoin is one of many cryptocurrencies, but the name is fooling.
-It’s not an actual currency like the Canadian Dollar.
-Instead, Bitcoin is a commodity that can be purchased/sold using other currencies, similar to purchasing a bar of Silver.
+It’s not an actual currency like the Canadian Dollar (it is not centrally controlled by any entity).
+Instead, Bitcoin is a commodity that can be purchased and sold using other currencies, similar to purchasing a bar of Silver.

 Bitcoin’s worth constantly changes, like investing in a bar of Silver.
 At this point, one Bitcoin is worth tens of thousands of dollars, but it could plummet at any time.

 Every single Bitcoin transaction is also publicly available, which is stored on a ledger called the blockchain.
 However, transactions are also designed to promote the anonymity of the Bitcoin user.

 - Fees are usually upon deposit and withdrawal.

 - There is no third-party (a bank) that you have to pay typical banking fees to store your funds.

 - It is a simple person-to-person transaction; however, each person remains anonymous.